bxlab/qbb2020/resources_for_prep/syllabus.md

 <a name="Format"></a>
 ## Course Format

-<a name="BootcampFirst"></a>
+<a name="Attendance"></a>
-### No Other Meetings
+### Attendance
-Due to the intense nature of this course, there is a strict policy that students **cannot participate in any other meetings, courses, or lab work throughout the week.** If a student foresees problems with this, they should contact a TA immediately so that this policy can be communicated to the necessary parties.
+Due to the interactive nature of this course, there is a policy that students **should not participate in any other meetings, courses, or lab work throughout the week**.
+We recognize that this year is unique in that elective courses may begin concurrent with bootcamp.
+However, as a core CMDB course, bootcamp should take priority.
+If a student foresees attendance conflicts among their courses, they should contact a TA immediately so that this policy can be communicated to the necessary parties.<br /><br />

+Please be on time for course activities, and budget extra time in anticipation of technical delays.
+Your attendance is expected during all synchronous sessions and your effort is also expected during asynchronous sessions.
+Exceptions have been specifically granted for students in distant time zones.
+Please let us know about any emergencies, family responsibilities, illness, etc. that may prevent attendance, and we will work to accommodate reasonable requests.

 <a name="Sessions"></a>
 ### Types of Sessions